Frederick C. Alderdice: Early life

 Alderdice joined with Liberals dissatisfied with Squires to form the United Newfoundland Party with himself as leader.
 The Great Depression embroiled the dominion in a severe economic crisis which was compounded by corruption in the Squires government taking the dominion to the brink of bankruptcy.
 Widespread unemployment added to the crisis and resulted in an anti-government riot in St. John's on April 5, 1932.
 The Squires government collapsed and Alderdice swept to power in the ensuing June election on the promise that if elected, his government would examine the possibility of suspending the constitution and having a commission administer the country until conditions improved.
 His United Newfoundland Party won 24 seats to only two for the Liberals.

+Prime Minister (1932–1934)

 The Alderdice government was unable to deal with the economic crisis and proposed a partial default on the dominion's debts.
 Britain and Canada (whose currency was shared by Newfoundland) agreed to give the dominion financial aid in exchange for the creation of an Imperial Royal Commission to investigate the dominion's future.
 The Commission recommended the suspension of responsible government and the institution of an appointed Commission of Government to rule the dominion.